irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 # The role of comedy in politics

-**Content warning for this section: war, death, nuclear catastrophe, climate disaster, hate crimes**
+**Content warning for this section: war, death, medical science, nuclear catastrophe, climate disaster, hate crimes**

 Politics fucking sucks.
 People everywhere are hurting and dying.
 Soldiers bleed out in trenches.
 People are denied medical care and, in the course of trying to go about their day, lose their grip on consciousness and fall down to never wake up again.
 People in innocent marginalised groups are routinely abused, made to feel awful, and, in extreme cases, beaten and stabbed to death.

 Around the world there are hundreds of space rockets, magnificent works of engineering, turned to a twisted purpose.
 They carry bombs.
 Put together, all of these bombs are enough to blanket the surface of the entire planet multiple times over, and wipe out 99% of all plant and animal life.

-In this theoretical scenario, the survivors would be ridden with burns, melted eyeballs, and other horrible injuries.
+In this theoretical scenario, the survivors would be ridden with melted eyeballs, burns, chronic radiation syndrome, and other horrible injuries.
 They would eventually be able to rebuild, but it would take a thousand years of darkness.
 The only thing keeping us from this scenario is a process of checks and balances, big red buttons, and turned keys, a process, unfortunately, also designed by humans.

 I understand it poorly, but I know that the people at the highest levels of power in this process are people like Vladimir Putin and Donald Trump, mad people who already send thousands to their deaths.